 Anyway, it got the job done, and of course, the smell went away.
 I used a very generous amount of the wood filler, and let it dry for a couple of days before sanding the area down.
 And sanding it down took some effort since the boards were old and not perfectly aligned.
 I actually had to start with 50-grit sandpaper on my belt sander to get everything sanded smooth.
 Then I finished up with 150-grit sandpaper on my rotary sander.

 I thought it looked pretty good at that point!
 I was actually pleasantly surprised.

 If you’ll remember, the kitchen has new red oak flooring, and the rest of the house has decades-old red oak flooring.
 Even though they’re the same wood, they don’t look the same when treated with Waterlox.
 So back when I remodeled the kitchen, I actually had to stain the kitchen floor to match the rest of the house.
 I taped off the transition strip, and then carefully tried to touch up the stain on the kitchen floor.
 It’s not perfect, but I’ll work with it later and see if I can get it looking a bit better.

 (I have no idea why the kitchen floor and the dining room floor look so completely different in color in the above picture.
 You’ll see in these next photos that they’re really more similar in color.)

-The whole thing was a lot of work, but SO worth it!!
+The whole cased opening project was a lot of work, but it was SO worth it!!